medic/cht-docs/content/en/core/overview/translations.md

 ## Overview
 Like the rest of our code, the translation files live in our GitHub repo.
 These translation files are [properties](https://en.wikipedia.org/wiki/.properties) files, which are a series of keys and their corresponding values.
 We use the English file as our default, and as such contains the entire set of keys.
 If any key is missing from another language file the English value is used.

 In order to collaboratively edit the translations we use POEditor.com.
-Translators can be given access to specific languages so that we can more effectively edit language text to be included in Medic Mobile.
+Translators can be given access to specific languages so that we can more effectively edit language text to be included in CHT Core.
 Once the text is ready it can be exported from POEditor to GitHub and included in the next release of our app.

 Note that "keys" in .properties files are referred to as `terms` in POEditor.